ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 To complete the encryption task, you must have [QEMU](https://www.qemu.org/){: external} version 2.12 or later installed.

 You must use a Linux or Windows operating system to complete the QEMU encryption instructions.
-Mac operating system is not supported.
+The Mac operating system is not supported.
 {: important}

 Complete the following steps by using QEMU to create a second encrypted qcow2 file of your custom image.